 The preceding chapter described a critical postcolonial lens as the overarching framework that shapes this study.
 An overview of critical discourse analysis as a tool adopted for this study, and a summary and categorization of the key documents that constitute the data for analysis were also explicated.
 In this chapter the data for analysis is drawn from the key documents as outlined in Chapter 3, Table 3.1.
-They are, The University of Goroka 2000 Handbook Undergraduate Studies and The University of Goroka 2005 Handbook Undergraduate Studies in Education, that include vision and mission statements and curriculum and course programs, The University of Goroka Teaching Practice Handbook 2001, The University of Goroka Teaching Practice Handbook 2005, and The University of Goroka Curriculum Review Sub-Committee Report and Academic Review of the University of Goroka Teacher Education Program.
+They are, The University of Goroka 2000 Handbook Undergraduate Studies and The University of Goroka 2005 Handbook Undergraduate Studies in Education, that include vision and mission statements and curriculum and course programs, The University of Goroka Teaching Practice Handbook 1997, The University of Goroka Teaching Practice Handbook 2001, The University of Goroka Teaching Practice Handbook 2005, and The University of Goroka Curriculum Review Sub-Committee Report and Academic Review of the University of Goroka Teacher Education Program.